dkfriend07/test-smart-tutorial/source/index.html.md

   * This will return the context for the patient the app was launched for.
 * ```smart.patient.api```
   * ```fetchAll()```
-    * This will use the [fhir.js](https://github.com/FHIR/fhir.js) api to retrieve a complete set of resources for the patient in context.
+    * This will use the <a https://github.com/FHIR/fhir.js)'>fhir.js</a>) api to retrieve a complete set of resources for the patient in context.

 Both of these functions will return a jQuery deferred object which we unpack on success.